 A final point of concern in the story of US colleges is accountability.

 Good data on college quality is hard to find, and the data sets that are available to us – on college graduation rates, on students’ perceptions of college quality, and on employers’ perceptions of job readiness among graduates – tell a worrisome story.

 For example, approximately 50% of college entrants never graduate.
 Moreover, this general graduation rate deteriorates starkly among students of color, students from low income backgrounds, and students at 2-year colleges.
 For example, just 28% of students who enroll in 2-year colleges graduate within 3 years.

 To close, I will offer a suggestion for higher education policy.

 Unless higher education policy changes sharply, the college establishment is likely to remain protected (via accreditation, statutes and regulations) from competition and in full command of public aid, prices and enrollment.
 Protected and sustained in this way, colleges will remain unlikely in meaningful numbers to start over with the whole-cloth redesign and cost reduction work that we need.

 Also, as things stand now, our elected officials are likely to vote for more public aid for college since students and families of all political stripes are in distress, an investment that, under the current structure of higher education, would probably not lead to better outcomes and would merely support the status quo.

 To break from this default, we need strong and fundamental reform.

-And it should come, in my view, in the form of a substantial, tightly regulated move by Congress and the US Department of Education to liberalize entry into the college sector.
+And it should come, in my view, in the form of a careful move by Congress and the US Department of Education to permit new entry into the college sector.

 Welcome to College 101.